hunter-teacher-cert/unit_plan-rkaufman/README.md

 -----

 ### General Overview
 This unit will cover the creation and usage of methods in Java, including why they are important & useful, how to access them, and how to make methods that may be usable in a variety of programs.
+This unit is for a year-long AP CSA course.
 It will fit after students have learned Java fundamentals.

 ---